EmilHvitfeldt/emilhvitfeldt.com/talk/2025-10-02-workshop-for-ukraine-feature-engineering/index.html.md

-This was a talk given for internal Kaiser webinar.
+This was a talk given for [Workshops for Ukraine](https://sites.google.com/view/dariia-mykhailyshyna/main/r-workshops-for-ukraine#h.v4zz6hlylw9i).